Post By RelatedRelated Post

 Early Spring Dandelion Care

-Your early spring dandelion care (done before those weeds even make an appearance) should include aerating, dethatching, and overseeding your lawn.
-Grass tends to require a better balance of nutrients and oxygen than weeds, which are hardy and will sprout anywhere they can.
-Starting spring with a well-aerated and dethatched lawn will ensure that the soil isn’t too compact to foster healthy grass growth, but will also allow you to seed and fertilize, as needed.
+Care begins before those weeds even make an appearance.
+Your early spring dandelion care should include aerating, dethatching, and overseeding your lawn.
+Grass tends to require a better balance of nutrients and oxygen than weeds.
+Weeds are hardy and will sprout anywhere they can.
+Starting spring with a well-aerated and dethatched lawn will ensure that the soil isn’t too compact to foster healthy grass growth.
+It will also allow you to seed and fertilize, as needed.

 Late Spring Dandelion Care

 Once your lawn has been given a chance to flourish, you can start introducing fertilizers, weed sprays, and other chemical treatments.
-Most new grass growth should be treated like a delicate plant, so wait until the grass has time to go through its peak growing season before you treat it.
+Most new grass growth should be treated like a delicate plant.
+It’s best to wait until the grass has time to go through its peak growing season before you treat it.

-Slow-release fertilizers tend to be less damaging on new growth, as are weed killers that can be applied directly to the weeds (as opposed to spread out over the lawn).
+Slow-release fertilizers tend to be less damaging on new growth.
+This is also true with weed killers that can be applied directly to the weeds (as opposed to spread out over the lawn).
 General sprays or applications applied to the entire lawn tend to be better reserved for the fall, when the grass can tolerate it better.
-You also have the option of manually removing weeds as they appear, which can be done by hand or with a weed digger.
+You also have the option of manually removing weeds as they appear.
+Do this by hand or with a weed digger.

-You can also combat weed growth in the spring by adjusting the height of your mower blade so that the grass remains between 2 and 3 inches high.
-Taller grass may need to be mowed more often, but the higher leaves shade weeds out and ensure that the grass has all the chlorophyll and moisture it needs to stay healthy and continue growing throughout the year.
+You can combat weed growth in the spring by adjusting the height of your mower blade.
+We reccomend the grass remain between 2 and 3 inches high.
+Taller grass will to be mowed more often.
+However, the higher leaves shade weeds out and ensure that the grass has all the chlorophyll and moisture it needs to stay healthy and continue growing throughout the year.

 Continued Upkeep and Maintenance

 Nothing will help your lawn remain weed-free forever.
-That’s why you’ll need to stay on top of your lawn care regimen and keep an eye out for those pesky dandelions.
+That’s why you’ll need to stay on top of your lawn care regimen.
+Keep an eye out for those pesky dandelions, too.
 As soon as you start to spot them cropping up for another year, it’s time to look at what you can do to improve your lawn’s condition.